hhd-dev/hhd/readme.md

 driver and use steam input instead with DS5.
 If not, you will notice issues with the touchpad, and the driver will override the led configuration.
+However, apps that do not load the hid version of the playstation driver will have issues.
 ```bash
 sudo curl https://raw.githubusercontent.com/antheas/hhd/master/usr/lib/modprobe.d/hhd.conf -o /etc/udev/modprobe.d/hhd.conf
 ```